Hort Innovation's AGM 2019

 When and where

-Hort Innovation's AGM 2019 will be held on 22 November in Sydney.
-More details will be published on this page at a later date.
+Hort Innovation's AGM 2019 will be held on 22 November in Sydney at Pullman Sydney Airport, 191 O'Riordan Street, Mascot NSW 2020.

-All Hort Innovation members that pay a statutory or voluntary levy have the right to vote at our AGM.
-In order to secure voting entitlements, members must first complete an Annual Levy Return form.
-The Annual Levy Return process is now open, and will close on Friday 27 September 2019.
+All Hort Innovation members that pay a statutory or voluntary levy have the right to apply for voting entitlements in order to vote at our AGM.
+To secure voting entitlements, members must complete an Annual Levy Return form.
+The Annual Levy Return process for 2019 is now closed.

-If you have further questions, you can contact Link Market Services on 1800 660 083 (free call within Australia) or email the Hort Innovation Company Secretary, Matthew Waring, at email@example.com.
+If you have any questions relating to the Annual Levy Returns process and the allocation of voting entitlements once you receive your notification, you can contact Link Market Services on 1800 660 083 (free call within Australia) or email the Hort Innovation Company Secretary, Matthew Waring, at email@example.com.

 Three Director positions are available on the Hort Innovation Board this year